 We Can Help!

-Many individuals elect to hire a lawn care professional such as Portage Turf Specialists to handle all facets of their lawn care to ensure a thick, health lawn.
+Many individuals elect to hire a lawn care professional such as Portage Turf Specialists to handle all facets of their lawn care to ensure a thick, healthy lawn.
 Frost seeding is truly the key to the success of our organic lawn care program as we eliminate bare spots and mossy areas with a thick healthy blanket of turf.
-We have perfected the timing of all these operations, and would be happy to take your lawn to the next level by adding frost seeding to your regularly scheduled service.
+We have perfected the timing of all these operations and would be happy to take your lawn to the next level by adding frost seeding to your regularly scheduled service.
 Contact us by calling (330) 296-8873, and receive a free quote on your frost seeding.